-After considering the concerns raised by congressional leaders, former Justice Department officials and many in the legal and business communities, the Sentencing Commission and the Commodity Futures Trading Commission voted to reverse their privilege waiver policies in April 2006 and March 2007, respectively.
-In addition, the Justice Department replaced the McNulty Memorandum with revised corporate charging guidelines (PDF) in August 2008 stating that while prosecutors may require companies to produce relevant facts during investigations in return for cooperation credit, they can no longer require or even ask companies to waive their attorney-client privilege or work product protections or to forego paying their employees’ legal fees.
-The SEC also issued a revised Enforcement Manual (PDF) on January 13, 2010 that provides additional guidance for agency staff but does not formally change the SEC's waiver policy outlined in the Seaboard Report.
-Although the Manual generally directs agency staff not to request waiver of the privilege during most investigations, the Manual contains several significant exceptions and does not provide adequate protection for the privilege and employee legal rights.
+After considering the concerns raised by congressional leaders, former Justice Department officials, and many in the legal and business communities, the Sentencing Commission and the CFTC voted to reverse their privilege waiver policies in April 2006 and March 2007, respectively.
+In addition, the Justice Department replaced the Holder, Thompson, and McNulty Memoranda with the so-called "Filip Memorandum" and revised corporate charging guidelines in August 2008, which stated that while prosecutors may require companies to disclose all relevant facts during investigations in return for cooperation credit, they can no longer require or even ask companies to waive their attorney-client privilege or work product protections or to forego paying their employees’ legal fees.
+The Department's policy regarding disclosure of relevant facts and privilege waiver was reaffirmed and further clarified in the so-called "Yates Memorandum" in September 2015 and in the corresponding changes to the Department's corporate charging guidelines in November 2015.

 Similarly, the GSA/FAR Councils and Treasury Department’s OFAC issued final rules in November 2008 and November 2009, respectively, clarifying that parties will not be penalized for declining to produce privileged information.
 The SEC also issued a series of revised Enforcement Manuals, most recently on November 28, 2017, which instruct agency staff not to request waiver of the privilege without the prior approval of the Director or Deputy Director of the Bureau’s Enforcement Division.
 However, while the revised SEC manual is a significant improvement over the agency’s original privilege waiver policy outlined in the 2001 Seaboard Report, it still does not provide adequate protection for the attorney-client privilege or the work product doctrine.